subhamChakraborty23/Stock_Price_Dashboard/README.md

 # *Stock Price Prediction Project*:
 Machine learning has significant applications in the stock price prediction.
 In this machine learning project, we will be talking about predicting the returns on stocks.
-This is a very complex task and has uncertainties.
+This is a very complex task and has uncertainties(This project is inspired from one of my previous project:https://github.com/subhamChakraborty23/NSE_Stock_Analysis_and_price_prediction_usin_XGboost).
 We will develop this project into two parts:

 - First, we will predict stock price using the LSTM neural network.
 - Then we will build a dashboard using Plotly dash for stock analysis.